chipsalliance/riscv-vector-tests/README.md

 > 2. When changing VLEN and XLEN, you need to run `make` twice.
 The first run will regenerate the Makefrag file (and then fails), the second run will generate the tests.

 If you want to generate user mode binaries, you can use `make -e USERMODE=1 -j8`.

+If you don't want float tests (i.e. for Zve32x or Zve64x), you can use `make -e INTEGER=1 -j8`

 ## License